There were a million and one reasons why I thought I would fall in love with Vietnam.

 Fresh Spring Rolls (Gỏi cuốn)

 We’re used to deep fried spring rolls in North America, and they are pretty tasty.
-But once you try the fresh version, there’s no going back.
+But once you try the fresh version of these Vietnamese street food favourite, there’s no going back.

 Made with pork, shrimp, fresh vegetables, and rice noodles wrapped in soft rice paper, they are full of flavor and still have that satisfying crunch thanks to the fresh veggies.
 They are served with a dipping sauce that often includes freshly crushed peanuts.